nasa/fprime/Svc/Deframer/docs/sdd.md

    at any one time, framed data arrives on the poll interface of _I_ or on the push interface of _I_, but not on both concurrently.
-   The push and poll interfaces are guarded by a mutual exclusion lock, so there is no concurency safety issue.
+   The push and poll interfaces are guarded by a mutual exclusion lock, so there is no concurrency safety issue.
    However, ordinarily it does not make sense to interleave framed data concurrently on two different interfaces.